jamesweakley/adapters/README.md

     ant twitter

-The default ant target will build all adapters.
+The default ant target will build all adapters except for the CDC adapter, due to its proprietary library requirements.

 ## Licence